mpopadic/go_n_find/README.md

 # go_n_find
-CLI tool for finding files and folders
+CLI tool for finding files and folders and renaming them